 Individuals who have recently completed associate degree programs and are looking for work will need to create a resume to highlight their achievements in a way that will separate them from the competition.
 There are a lot of positions available that are looking for individuals that have associates degrees and are capable workers.
 The reward of finding a great job is well worth the effort spent creating and formatting an associate degree resume.

-Individuals who have spent the time, money, and effort into earning an associate’s degree should be proud of their work.
+Individuals who have spent the time, money, and effort to earn an associate's degree should be proud of their work.
 A resume is a great way to show potential employers your education, skills, and abilities.
-Regardless of the position that you are applying for, an individual creating an associate’s degree resume will need to include several key pieces of information in the document.
-If you are having difficulties in figuring out where to get started you can search for associate’s degree resume samples online that can give you an idea of where to begin.
+Regardless of the position that you are applying for, an individual creating an associate's degree resume will need to include several key pieces of information in the document.
+If you are having difficulties in figuring out where to get started, you can search for associate's degree resume samples online that can give you an idea of where to begin.

 This is clearly the most important section for this kind of resume.
 Your latest education, which in this case is the associate's degree, needs to be listed first.
 You will need to identify which area you received your associate's degree in (for example, associate's degrees are available in such areas as Applied Arts, Applied Business, Political Science, Technology, etc.).
 You can also list the courses that were acquired during the degree that you believe are relevant to the position you are applying for.

 Don't trip over yourself on how to abbreviate an associate's degree on your resume.
 There are a number of ways to abbreviate an associate's degree on a resume.
 The main thing to keep in mind is that the abbreviation differs based on the field of study.
 Common abbreviations include AA (for Associate in Accounting) and AB (for Associate of Business), for example.